whria78/modelderm/README.md

 The algorithm (Model Dermatology) could diagnose 186 skin conditions.
-The performance of standalone algorithm (Build2021) was comparable with that of dermatologists in experimental settings and comparable with that of general physicians in real world settings (Build2021; commecial version).
-This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version) for non-commercial purposes.
+This is a lite version of ModelDerm Build2021 (EfficientNet Lite B0; CPU version).
+It can be use without any restriction (commercial use = okay).

 # Model Dermatology API Example

 Note) If too many calls come from the same IP address, it may be delayed or a "too many request" error may occur.
 It is preferable to call the API from the client side.

-<pre><code>python3 classification_json.py
+<pre><code>python3 modelderm_t.py
 </code></pre>

 At this moment, no metadata is required as following,